OmahaCentralAPCSA/ReadingFiles/README.md

     while line.hasNext()        - while the line still has tokens left to process value = line.next()     - capture the token(s) and do something with it
 ```

+# :running: File Reading Exercises -> Complete 2 of the 3.

+1. Write a program to count the number of words in `AliceInWonderland.txt`.
+    The program should then print out the total number of words.

+    Then ->
+    Alter your program to find the longest word in the book.
+If there is a tie between the words, then choose the last one.

+2. Write a program that reads an input file `names.txt` with names on each line separated by spaces.
+Some names appear multiple times in a row on the same line, but the same names always        are next to each.
+For each line, print the most commonly occuring name.
+If there is a tie, use the first name that had that many occurrences; if all names are unique, print the first name on the line.

+    Example:
+    ```
+    Benson Eric Eric Kim Kim Kim Jenny Nancy Nancy Paul Paul Ethan Jamie Jamie Alyssa Alyssa Helene Helene Jessica Jessica

+    //the input above, your program should print:
+    Most common: Kim
+    Most common: Jamie

+    ```

+3. Write a program that reads an input file `scores.txt` that contains the scores from Nebraska football games.
+Each result will be its own line and values will be separated by spaces.

+The text file will be formatted like such:

+Nebraska Score - Opponent Score - Opponent Name

+    ```
+    49 10 Western Kentucky
+    38 17 Idaho
+    56 21 Washington
+    ...

+    ```
+Your program should then print out the season record.
+    ```
+    Season Record: 10 - 4
+    ```